siemens/embb/README.md

      cmake .. -DCMAKE_BUILD_TYPE=Debug

 If no build mode is given, the default (Release) is used.
-The Visual Studio generators create build files for both modes (the selection is done at build time).
+The Visual Studio generators create build files for both modes (the selection is done at build time as described below).

 You may choose a custom compiler instead the default one by defining `CMAKE_CXX_COMPILER` and/or `CMAKE_C_COMPILER`.
 For example, to use Clang on Linux, type: